Parenting K-8

 Authentic self-esteem is the foundation for life success.
 If helping children to develop self-control, self-esteem, good character and a strong conscience is an interest close to your heart, do not miss this presentation.
 Guiding the lifelong process of soul formation is the primary responsibility of parents.
 It is also the mission of teachers.
 Both parents and teachers contribute vitally to the soul formation of a child when they communicate genuine affection and foster lifelong development of security, autonomy, initiative and industry.
 Together we will reflect on these core elements and consider practical advice that was gathered from teachers and from parents of children in grades K through 12 who were recognized for positive self-esteem and character.

-Raising Good Children in a Materialistic World
+6. (6) Raising Children of Character in a Materialistic World

 Misbehavior?
 Name it, Claim it, Tame it, or, Prevent it from the Get-Go!